You are using an outdated browser. Please upgrade your browser to improve your experience.

 Kristallnacht owes its name to the shards of shattered glass that lined German streets from broken windows on November 9-10 in 1938.
 Throughout the night, thousands of Jewish-owned businesses, homes, and synagogues were ransacked and destroyed in a coordinated series of attacks throughout Germany.
 This was the first widespread use of massive force against Jews by the Nazi regime and figures as an essential turning point in Nazi Germany

-This lecture event is free and open to the public.
+This commemoration is free and open to the public.

 About the Speaker